L-TMS-CERT/EyeOnThreat/README.md

 * Lutech ethical hacking and vulnerability research team
 * Multiple open and private sources

 The possibility to access a contextualized and enriched database of threats through a single and reliable channel is a fundamental element in a cyber security strategy.
-Knowledge of where risks are created and evolve, is essential in a process of verification and validation, usally done performed by structures facilities like SOCs and CERTs.
-Is a service gathering, classifying, enriching and distributing ot giving access to various types of intelligence information, collected by multiple and non-homogenous sources, related to consolidated or emerging cyber threats.
+Knowledge of where risks are created and evolve, is essential in a process of verification and validation, usally performed by structures facilities like SOCs and CERTs.
+It's a service for gathering, classifying, enriching and distributing or giving access to various types of intelligence information, collected by multiple and non-homogenous sources, related to consolidated or emerging cyber threats.

 Project home page: https://www.eyeonthre.at